 Mediator or lawyer: what suits your situation?

-Mediation is suitable for divorces in which both parties can still consult with each other and are willing to reach agreements together; having one’s own lawyer is appropriate for situations where interests diverge significantly or one party requires legal protection.
+Mediation is suitable for divorces in which both parties can still consult with each other and are willing to reach agreements together.
+Having one’s own lawyer is appropriate for situations where interests diverge significantly or where a party requires legal protection.
 In both routes, a lawyer is ultimately required to file the petition with the court.

-Appeal is possible against a court order in family matters, within three months of the ruling (Article 358 of the Code of Civil Procedure).
-The grounds for appeal are determined by law; timely advice is essential because the deadline is short and a new petition requires careful substantiation.
+An appeal against a court order in family matters is possible within three months of the ruling (Article 358 of the Code of Civil Procedure).
+The grounds are determined by law and the deadline is final.
+Timely assessment of the ruling is therefore important: a second opinion provides that review within the appeal period.
+Read more about the second opinion and appeal procedure.

 Our Approach

-Each client is guided by a dedicated lawyer who oversees the entire file and communicates discreetly.
-Simmelink Lawyers works on an hourly basis.
-The approach is focused on strategy and peace of mind: bringing structure and clarity to a situation that is under legal and personal pressure.
+Simmelink Lawyers works on an hourly basis with one dedicated lawyer per file.
+The approach is focused on peace of mind and strategy: bringing structure and overview to a situation that is under legal and personal pressure.
+No rotating file handlers, no unexpected transfers.

 Practical examples